 messages from ifaw

-message from the board chair
+message from the chairman of the board

 Mark T. Beaudouin

 The year 2020 will be seared into our collective memory as one of the most challenging in modern human history.
 As the COVID-19 pandemic has upended so many aspects of our daily lives, we find ourselves at a crossroads.
 Do we heed the flashing warning signs and lessons that Mother Nature teaches us, or do we continue humanity’s exploitation of wildlife and the degradation of the planet?

 The challenges faced in 2020 have only reinforced my belief in the ever-critical work IFAW has done over the past half-century.
 It is work we proudly continue during the pandemic.
 As you have no doubt done for your own families, my priority has been to keep the IFAW family safe, adapting as necessary to ensure our global work can continue during even the darkest of times.

 I am captivated by our staff’s resilience and persistence to ensure our programmatic initiatives continue.
 We can only continue because of our donors’ unwavering support.
 You understand that this work can't be set aside for a later date—it must continue regardless of the obstacles.
 We are in the business of saving lives, and as stewards of nature and this shared planet, we must protect its abundant yet fragile wildlife resources.

 IFAW has championed fundamental ideals thanks to diverse projects and collaboration from across the globe.
 We believe individual animals matter, conservation must always include people, and trust must be earned.
 In 1969, IFAW took on one problem threatening one species in one part of the world, ultimately saving more than 1 million seal pups with the ban on whitecoat harp seal products.